 Today, at the highest elevations in the Park (over 12,000 feet above sea level), two glaciers, Lyell Glacier and Maclure Glacier, are still active.
 These glaciers are small and slowly retreating as climate change warms their environment.
 They are expected to last just a few more decades.

 Very few visitors see Lyell and Maclure Glaciers because long strenuous hikes are required to reach their high elevations.
 Crevasses, boulder fields and slippery ice make them dangerous places to visit.
-However, you can visit these glaciers easily today by viewing the video at the top right column of this page.
+However, you can visit these glaciers easily today by viewing the video at the top of this page.